 The new G-Shock Rangeman watch was first revealed at the 35th Anniversary event in New York City and will be released in April 2018.
 The updated edition of the iconic survival series launches with two models, the black GPR-B1000-1 and khaki green GPR-B1000-1B (with U.S. model numbers GPRB1000-1 and GPRB1000-1B).
 This new Rangeman has a lot to live up to as the original GW-9400 is the most popular Master of G watch and one of the most successful G-Shock models of the 2010s.
 With its unique GPS navigation features, the new Rangeman GPR-B1000 is equipped to meet expectations.

 The new Rangeman is the world’s first solar-assisted GPS navigation device and also has a Triple Sensor (alti/barometer, compass, thermometer) and Bluetooth connectivity.
 The watch has a low-temperature LCD display (-20°C, -4°F), sapphire crystal, and carbon fiber insert band for enhanced durability.
-It is water-resistant to 200 meters and like the original it is resistant to mud and dust.
+It is water-resistant to 200 meters and like the original, it is resistant to mud and dust.
+The watch is capable of syncing the time through GPS signals, either manually or automatically once a day.

 While the recent GPW-2000 Gravitymaster has a GPS tracking log (Mission Stamp) function, the GPR-B1000 is the first G-Shock with the Navigation System feature.
 The watch can display the current location on a route or bearing to a destination in real-time.
 Tracking data can be saved automatically in intervals and point data (time/date, longitude/latitude, altitude, atmospheric pressure, and temperature) can be recorded with the push of a button.
 Up to 20 tracks and 60 points can be saved to the memory log.
 The Backtrack function allows the user navigate to the starting point, using track data to display the route and current bearing.
 New routes can be created and log data managed on a Bluetooth-connected smartphone with the G-Shock Connected app, with a 2D and 3D map display and timeline for tracking data.
 Photos taken with the phone while using GPS can be displayed in the timeline view.